icopy-site/awesome-cn/docs/awesome/awesome-learn-gamedev.md

 [A series of game jam post-mortems](https://www.youtube.com/watch?v=fW88C_w3EzE&list=PLrvwNabyAw30pIbitXIHLdSTm4t9I3iT1) 💠🟪 - These are more valuable than they let on, because they show you the whole game-making process, start to finish.
 Not only will this help you avoid common pitfalls, it will help you know how to follow that process for your own game.
 Watch a couple before entering your first jam or starting your first project!

+[The California Problem](https://ellaguro.blogspot.com/2023/02/the-california-problem.html) 🟪 - One of my favorite articles ever written.
+A philosophical analysis of the culture of games as an industry and the importance of gamedev as a hobby, not just a business.

 [Game Developer (previously known as Gamasutra)](https://www.gamedeveloper.com/) - A site filled with post-mortems, gamedev news, blog posts, and other articles with a focus on game developers and their communities.